MaximilianSti/ocmmed_mirror/cluster_instructions.md

 #SBATCH -o cluster_install_out.out
 #SBATCH -e cluster_install_err.out
 ```
 These commands indicate that this is a bash script, and when it is sent to the slurm cluster via the sbatch command, it will create a job with the name "cluster_install" which will write its output to the "cluster_install_out.out" file and any potential errors or warnings into the "cluster_install_err.out" file.
-The cluster will also send you emails anytime the run starts, ends, or fails.
+The cluster will also send you an email anytime the run starts, ends, or fails.

 ```
 cd $SLURM_SUBMIT_DIR